Group-7-201/5aleha-3alena/README.md

 A website for tourists to view our recommended places in Jordan according to previous people who were in Jordan using our guidance through the website.

+### User Stories
+1. As a user i would like to know recommended places in the website.
+2. As a user i would loke to see the rating for each place.
+3. As a user i would like to know the opinions for the pre tourist
+4. As a user i would like to know the location for a specific place.
+5. As a user i would like to contact with a jordanian family to stay in their home.
+6. As a user i would like to see the place that i will stay in and some other stuff related.

 ---

 ### Conflict Plan